qsnake/gpaw/doc/install/BGP/building_with_gcc_on_surveyor.rst

  /soft/apps/python/python-2.6-cnk-gcc/numpy-1.3.0/lib/python2.5/site-packages

 Choose your version of NumPy accordingly.
-NumPy 1.3.0 officially supports Python 2.6, NumPy 1.2.1 is available as a fall back for use with Python 2.6.
+NumPy 1.3.0 officially supports Python 2.6, NumPy 1.2.1 is available as a fall back for use with Python 2.6. **We highly recommend that you use the pre-built NumPy 1.3.0 rather than building your own.**

 The **0.3** version of gpaw uses Numeric `<https://svn.fysik.dtu.dk/projects/gpaw/tags/0.3/>`_.